-Transition to graduate life is helped by a mentorship programme, involving Oxford-based alumni from the degree, and a voluntary Coaching Colloquium where students can discuss academic concerns in a friendly atmosphere.
+Our series of Plenary Lectures familiarises you with the research of core staff, often followed by a walk or student-organised visit in a pub.
+Transition to graduate life is helped by a voluntary Coaching Colloquium where students can discuss academic concerns in a friendly atmosphere.

-The Social Sciences Library, the largest freestanding social science library in the UK, is a short walk away.
+The Social Sciences Library, the largest freestanding social science library in the UK, is nearby.
 This is complemented by the world-class resources of the Bodleian Library and the satellite libraries.
 As alumni of the University, students can sign up for lifetime access to key online journals.

 The department provides hot-desking areas with desk-tops and printing, as well as Wi-Fi access.
 Technical support is available through the department, your college and the University’s IT Services, which also offer training courses.
 Course materials are available online via WebLearn, the University’s Virtual Learning Environment.

 Teaching takes place in the department’s seminar rooms, and there is a common room area where students from all the department's courses can gather.
-Light lunches are available during term.
+Light lunches in the cafeteria are available during term.

 There are no compulsory elements of this course that entail additional costs beyond fees and living costs.
 However, as part of your course requirements, you may need to choose a dissertation, a project or a thesis topic.
 Please note that, depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
 You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.